open-feature/spec/specification/flag-evaluation/hooks.md

 Hook context exists to provide hooks with information about the invocation.

-> Hook context **MUST** provide: the flag key, flag type, evaluation context, default value and a list of  executed hooks by stage.
+> Hook context **MUST** provide: the flag key, evaluation context, default value and a list of  executed hooks by stage.

+> Condition: You **MUST** provide `flag type` if the language type system differentiates between strings, numbers, booleans, and structures.

 > Hook context **SHOULD** provide: provider, client